 Since the start of this essay, it has seemed as if it were still easily possible to distinguish between human cells and microbes, between human genes and microbial genes – if you like, between ‘us’ and ‘them’.
 However, if there is one thing that is now becoming obvious, it is that these borders have become fragile, permeable.
 (Perhaps this is the primary meaning of ‘border’: a place of passage and traffic rather than an impassable barrier.
 Go ask the giant Edgard l’motard (the biker) of Steenvoorde.)
 If our languages and our imaginations are always full of these frontiers, and it’s often difficult not to refer to them, it’s important to note that describing these inseparable assemblages forces us to think of them differently, with their constituent porosity and the metamorphoses they allow.

-The carnival of microbes.
+Carnival of microbes.
 As some researchers state perfectly correctly: ‘We have never been individuals.’
 Our organisms are less discrete and individual entities than they are chimeras, multispecies organisms and ecosystems.
 Depending on what parts of the body we consider, we are forests, meadows or deserts.
 To designate these heterogeneous assemblages, biologists have coined the term holobiont (a combination of the Greek holos, ‘whole, all’, and bios, ‘life’).
 This new multi-specific understanding of organisms also presupposes previously neglected forms of extra-parental and extra-genetic inheritance: newborns assume the microorganisms present in the environments in which they develop.
 In this way, heredity is not reduced to the transmission, from procreators to their offspring, of genetic information supposedly preserved from the singularities and alterations of the broader environments in which organisms evolve.
 Our bodies incorporate the material and environmental transformations generated by our societies and affecting microbial populations.
 We inherit, microbiologically, our histories.

 But this heritage is catastrophic.
 Biologists are describing a decline in microbial diversity and the disappearance of microorganisms from the intestines of populations in urban and industrialised societies.
 For them, this explains the chronic, degenerative dominant of these societies’ epidemiology.
 Some speak of an ‘epidemic of absence’ to characterise these health consequences and the historical rupture of the links with our microbial companions.
 The reasons for this disappearance are multiple, including the inconsiderate consumption of antibiotics and the widespread extension for more than a century now of hygiene standards and practices.
-More generally, many aspects of the ways of life of the countries of the northern hemisphere involve a multitude of changes that have affected their relationships with the microbes listed in the literature.
+More generally, many aspects of the ways of life of the Global North involve a multitude of changes that have affected their relationships with the microbes listed in the literature.
 Among them are the transformation and urbanisation of habitat, changes in the methods of supply and the chlorination of drinking water, industrialisation of food production and the presence of ultra-processed foods, and the disruption of relationships maintained with animals, thereby modifying the microbial exchanges that they involve.
 Connections are drawn with climate change or the sixth extinction of species and the Anthropocene.
 From this story emerges the idea that the environmental crises characteristic of our time, the consequences of the western lifestyle found in the water, soil, air, fauna and flora, extend into the entrails of the bodies of many human populations.